by James Jordan

 One delegate was told by a young man she met on the streets in April that open celebrations of Christmas were frowned on.
 He told her about people putting Christmas decorations up only to have them taken down.
 I was in Cuba again for the last couple of weeks in November.
 During that visit I took a trip across two thirds of the length of the island.
 I can attest to seeing a number of Christmas decorations already up and undisturbed and in several of the towns we went through there were decorations and lights on the main streets, just like in many a small town I lived in or near as a child.
 What it didn’t remind me of at all was the hyper-consumerism that has come to signify the holiday season in the US.

 I have also heard again and again how in Cuba there is no freedom of speech or dissent and that censorship is rampant.
 It is true that I heard more in the way of support for the revolution and socialism than opposition to it.
 But I did hear dissent openly expressed.
 More often I heard nuanced criticisms of the government made by persons who were nonetheless supportive, but they recognized some problems and had ideas on how to make things better.
 In the nearby university bookstore, I saw books for sale that advocated for a variety of reforms.
 My general impression was that the Cuban people I spoke with, whether dissidents, critical supporters or 100% gung-ho fans of the socialist government seemed significantly less paranoid and worried about surveillance and government repression than my fellow Leftist activists living here in the United States, especially since passage of the Patriot Act and its spawn.
 It amazes me that pundits in the United States will still drone on about the lack of freedom in Cuba, and that many find these over-the-top pronouncements to be valid.
-They seem to forget or ignore that we are living in the nation with the world’s largest rate of incarceration of its population (even though crime rates have been going down since the 1970s), in a land where people just assume the NSA, FBI and a variety of other initials are keeping tabs on us, in a nation that in fact has hundreds of political prisoners.
+They seem to forget or ignore that we are living in the nation with the world’s largest rate of incarceration of its population (even though crime rates have been going down since the 1970s), in a land where people just assume the NSA, FBI and a variety of other initials are keeping tabs on us, in a nation that in fact has many political prisoners.

 As I walked the streets of Havana, it was obvious that what state censors there may be must not be doing a very good job.
 There are many little independent and open kiosks that sell movies on DVDs, including just about any genre and variety of films popular in the United States.